Telecom Terminology and Acronyms

 Modem (Modulator-Demodulator) – An electronic device that allows computers to communicate over standard telephone lines.
-It transforms digital signal into analog signal and transmits to another modem which then reconstructs the digital signal from the analog signal.
+It transforms digital signal into an analog signal and transmits to another modem which then reconstructs the digital signal from the analog signal.

 Modular Jack / Plug – A telecommunication outlet/connector for wire or cords.
-Modular jacks can have 4, 6 or 8 contact positions, but not all the positions need be equipped with contacts.
+Modular jacks can have 4, 6 or 8 contact positions, but not all the positions need to be equipped with contacts.

 Multiple Mailbox Greetings – Ability to create separate greetings for internally originated calls and externally originated calls, or by caller ID.
-You can record and save multiple greetings, welcome greetings, voice mail greetings, dialing instructions, out of the office messages, on vacation notifications, personal greetings etc.
+You can record and save multiple greetings, welcome greetings, voice mail greetings, dialing instructions, out of the office messages, on vacation notifications, personal greetings, etc.

 Multiplexed Channel – A communications channel capable of serving several devices, or users, at once